magicleap/developer-portal-docs/docs/guides/features/voice-commands/voice-intent-development-toolkit.md

 ### Slots

-Slots are similar to variables in that they express variability however “{}” notation serves as markup to be able to access those values specifically via Unity or the C-Api.
-As a reference, we recommend, e.g. Create the Interaction Model for Your Skill | Alexa Skills Kit
+Slots are similar to variables in that they express variability however “{}” notation serves as markup to be able to access those values specifically via Unity or the C-API.

 Here is an example supporting the full grammar: